 Disregarding potential renewals, 18% of the lease agreements (by rent) will expire before the ARD of the rated notes falling on June 2030.
-Since most leases provide for a twelve-month notice period, the outcome of the 2026 breaks will be known in May and August 2025, potentially reducing the lease expiries before the ARD to a mere 5.9%.
-We also note that Tenant #1 did not exercise its November 2025 break representing 38.1% of its leased capacity, effectively rolling the lease over for another five years.
+Since most leases provide for a twelve-month notice period, the outcome of the 2026 breaks will be known in August 2025, potentially reducing the lease expiries before the ARD to a mere 5.9%.
+We also note that Tenant #1 did not exercise its November 2025 and May 2026 breaks representing 72.6% of its leased capacity, effectively rolling the leases over for another five years.